 Also known as asparagus bean, and barbatti in Hindi.
 These plants are both heat and wet tolerant.
 Pods: long and slender, 50 to 70 cm long, medium green color.
 The vines are rampant climbers, so plant next to a bean tower or trellis.
 Maturity: beginning of harvest 50-60 days after sowing.
 Pick beans when they are the width of a pencil.

 This variety has black seeds.
 Also known as asparagus bean, and barbatti in Hindi.
 A high-yielding variety with vigorous growth.
-Beans are dark green with a purple tip.
+Beans are dark green.
 Pod length is 55 - 60 centimeters.
 Plants first flower after about 35 days and can be first harvested after 45 days.

 (Vicia faba) 80 days when sown in spring.
 Popular in European gardens, Broad Windsor is one of the tastiest of all dried beans and one of the largest.
 When eaten at the shelling stage, you'll discover why their mild flavor makes them perfect partners with many spices and herbs.
 Great for Falafel.